Should I Get an HIV Test?

 Where can I get tested?

 There are probably several locations in your city or county where you can get tested for little or no cost.
-Many local health departments, family planning clinics, substance abuse programs, and other organizations offer HIV testing sponsored by the Texas Department of State Health Services (DSHS).
-These locations offer confidential testing (where you give your real name) or anonymous testing (where you don't).
+Many local health departments, family planning clinics, substance abuse programs, and other organizations offer HIV testing sponsored by the Department of State Health Services (DSHS).
+These locations offer confidential (where you give your real name) or anonymous testing (where you do not).
+Some agencies offer at-home test kits.
 You may also ask your doctor.
 To find an HIV testing site near you, call 2-1-1.

 What happens when I go for an HIV test?

 At DSHS testing sites, a counselor will discuss taking the test.
-You will be asked to talk about what concerns you.
-Why do you think there's a chance you have HIV?
-When you take the test, a small amount of blood will be drawn from your arm or finger.
+The counselor will ask you to talk about your concerns.
+Why do you think there is a chance you have HIV?
+The type of test determines how long it will take for the results to be ready.

 What does a negative result mean?

 A negative test result means there were no HIV antibodies or antigens found at the time of the test.